weltliteratur/vossanto/special_cases.md

 - Keith Haring will be **the Peter Max of** *the future*.
 - United who has been hailed as **the future Michael Jordan of** /American soccer/.
-- "She could be the Michael Jordan that women's basketball hasn't yet had"
+- ''She could be **the Michael Jordan** *that women's basketball hasn't yet had*,'' said Michele Timms, a guard for Australia and a member of the Phoenix Mercury in the Women's National Basketball Association.

 Hypothetical
 ------------